 After a lengthy and inclusive review of the existing general education program at Washburn University, the initial phase of the new general education program was approved by General Faculty in April 2012.
-Phase 1 of the general education refinement will replace the existing 9 skills with 5 student learning outcomes (SLOs) and each general education course will be required to identify one student learning outcome to emphasize and to assess.
-As the recently approved modifications are implemented, updates to the progress will be posted on this web site.
+Phase 1 of the general education refinement replaced the existing 9 skills with 5 student learning outcomes (SLOs) and each general education course is now required to identify one student learning outcome to emphasize and to assess.
+As the approved modifications are implemented, updates to the progress will be posted on this web site.

 Approved Implementation Plan

-(PHASE 1) The Assessment Committee will continue to work with departments and individual faculty members to craft appropriate assessment plans for their chosen SLO for each general education course.
-Please contact Dr. Donna LaLonde to make arrangements for these individual meetings.
-The revised general education course proposals will be submitted to the General Education Committee for review and approval.
-Once approved, courses will be included in the 2013-2014 University Catalog.
-Submission Deadline: 31 January 2013
+(PHASE 1) The Assessment Committee continued to work with departments and individual faculty members to craft appropriate assessment plans for their chosen SLO for each general education course.
+The revised general education course proposals were submitted to the General Education Committee for review and approval.
+Once approved, courses were included in the 2013-2014 University Catalog.

 (PHASE 2) During the fall semester, the Critical and Creative Thinking Student Learning Outcome Assessment Discovery committee was formed and included thirteen faculty from around campus.
 The task of this group was to research and evaluate the various instruments (e.g., rubrics, standardized tests) that would best assess the critical and creative thinking abilities of our graduating (exiting) students.
-The committee has completed its task and presented recommendations to the faculty at large in focus groups held during the first week of December.
-Participants were asked to provide feedback regarding their preferences about which assessment instruments they believe would best assess Washburn's definition of critical and creative thinking.
-Please review the PowerPoint slides for the focus groups if you were unable to attend and contact Dr. Mike Russell and the Critical Creative Thinking Discovery Committe developed the following Recommendation reports.
+The committee completed its task and presented recommendations to the faculty at large in focus groups held during the first week of December.
+Participants were asked to provide feedback regarding the assessment instruments they believed would best assess Washburn's definition of critical and creative thinking.
+Dr. Mike Russell and the Critical Creative Thinking Discovery Committe developed the following Recommendation reports.

 (PHASE 2) A General Faculty meeting was held on Thursday, November 29, and approved the following changes to the core requirements effective Fall 2013: